Allegany Indian Reservation: Geography

 The reservation was defined adjacent to the Cornplanter Tract, a 1500-acre perpetual land grant given to Seneca chief Cornplanter and his descendants that extended into Pennsylvania.
 The Cornplanter Tract constituted the only reserved native lands in the state of Pennsylvania.
-By 1957, the year Cornplanter's last direct descendant (Jesse Cornplanter) died, the Cornplanter Tract was occupied only seasonally by the Seneca.
+By 1957, the year Cornplanter's last direct male heir (Jesse Cornplanter) died, the Cornplanter Tract was occupied only seasonally by the Seneca, the town's school had been closed in 1953, and no effort was made to electrify the tract.

 During the 1930s and the Great Depression, the federal government authorized a major flood control project on the Allegheny River.
 Construction did not begin until 1961.
 The project envisioned construction of a dam and reservoir, to flood much of the Cornplanter Tract and the western portion of the Allegany Reservation.
 These areas were made uninhabitable during construction of the Kinzua Dam, which was completed in 1965.

 The Allegheny Reservoir, also known as Kinzua Lake, reaches into New York and nearly to Salamanca.
 The Seneca were compensated primarily by grants of land set aside at Jimerson Town, where numerous houses were constructed, and a handful of other resettlement areas in New York.